kelmo974/forestry_learning/READ.md

 ## Conclusion

-1. Findings:
+1. Findings: Eight false positives generated from the model execution.
+Precisions of .97, recall .98, f-1 score 0f .98. sat_ht_ft field identified as most important feature to the model

-2. Significance:
+2. Significance: The false positives no placed into a quasi-audit file provide the forestry team with cause to further investigate those specific areas.
+It's possible that this list captures hyper localized storms, illegal deforestation, or some unknown pest that toppled trees.

 3. Room for improvement:
 Noticed some common_tree name values with spaces or different joining characters.
 The species reference listed was integrated later in the process and I was sure to format the field names accordingly, but should've reviewed and sychronized the values within as well.
+The model succeeded to a high degree in what it set out to do considering the parameters it was fed.
+It would be interesting to include some other basics such as elevation and slope to see how they affect the predictions.
+A true risk factor feature would be very handy to introduce as opposed to the model inferring and assigning that lightly-weighted variable to the model.